 “Enter as Strangers, Leave as Friends.”

 There is an old saying here in the South, ‘There are no such things as strangers, only friends we haven’t met yet.”
 Experience it for yourself at the original Monell’s location in Germantown.
 Equally popular is the Manor location at Colemere Mansion, built in 1898 by the architect of Nashville’s Parthenon.
 For diners on the go, try Cafe Monell’s on Bransford Ave near 100 Oaks Mall, open 7 days a week.
 Get details on our restaurant locations here, including hours, menus and photo galleries.

 Morning person?
 Come try our Southern Country Breakfast, called the Best Brunch in Nashville by the editors of the Nashville Scene.
 Served 7 days a week!

 Monell’s also offers award-winning Catering in Nashville, and our elegant Weddings options have earned Wedding Wire’s Couple’s Choice distinction for many years.
 Another way to experience Southern charm is a Wedding Rehearsal Dinner hosted by Monell’s.

 NEWS & ANNOUNCEMENTS

-Join us for a special Easter Celebration.
-We’re serving breakfast and our special Easter Holiday Meal.
+Join us for a special Mother’s Day Celebration.
+We’re serving breakfast and our special Holiday Meal.
 Opening hours, menu & details available here:

-A holiday catered menu is available just for Easter!
-But please order early, our Easter Catered Meal sells out in advance every year.
+A holiday catered menu is available just for Mom!
+But please order early, our Mothers Day Catering sells out in advance every year.

 CATERING, WEDDINGS & REHEARSAL DINNERS